KNrodrigo/LaneD-Models-App/README.md

 ![Alt Text](app_diagram.jpg)

 ## Setup

-Ideally I reccommed to run this in a Linux enviroment, if running in windows using Docker Desktop would be helpful.
+Ideally I reccommed to run this in a Linux enviroment
-NOTE: Docker, GIT and GIT LFS are pre-requisites.
+### Pre-requisites
+Here's a general outline of the steps you would need to follow to set up YOLO lane detection using Docker:

+Install Docker Desktop or Docker Engine: If you're using Windows, you can install Docker Desktop from the official Docker website.
+Make sure to enable the necessary virtualization features in your BIOS settings if they're not.

+Clone the YOLO lane detection repository: You'll need to clone the repository containing the code for YOLO lane detection.

+Make sure to install Git and Git LFS as prerequisites

+### Steps to run

 1. Clone the repository: